*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 While Joseph was in the pit, his brother Judah said, “What profit is it if we kill our brother and conceal his blood?
 Come, let us sell him to the Ishmaelites, and let not our hand be upon him, for he is our brother, our own flesh.”
 While recently rereading this story, the narcissistic reasoning of Judah really stood out.
 He ends his argument by saying they shouldn’t lay a hand on him; he was their brother.
 What a good guy…until one realizes that he started the argument by saying, in effect, “Hey if we kill him, we won’t make any money!”
 So, they sold Joseph into slavery.
 This instinct of siblings trying to appear good while doing evil is far too familiar.

-When Rondall’s siblings tried to have him thrown in jail (you know the story if you read the Lamentation article), it occurred to us that such an action was the modern day equivalent to selling a sibling into slavery.
+When Rondall’s siblings tried to have him thrown in jail (you know the story if you read the Lamentation article), it occurred to us that such an action was the modern-day equivalent of selling a sibling into slavery.

 Joseph and Reconciliation